yasenOfficial/ELSYS-Bazi-Danni-11/README.md

 > [!NOTE]
 > Dear young colleagues,
-> I will be placing course-related materilas this repository.
+> I will be placing course-related materilas in this repository.
 > S. Stefanov